oemof/DHNx/docs/optimization_models.rst

 .. _optimization_models_label:

 ~~~~~~~~~~~~~~~~~~~
-Optimization models
+Optimisation models
 ~~~~~~~~~~~~~~~~~~~

-Generally, this library should allow the optimization of district heating grids with various configurations settings and different approaches.
+Generally, this library should allow the optimisation of district heating grids with various configurations settings and different approaches.
-The optimization methods of this library are tools to assist the planning process of DHS projects and to analyze the economic feasibility of DHS for a given district, community or city - either by focusing on the DHS itself, or by also considering the overall energy system of a district, which could not
+The optimisation methods of this library are tools to assist the planning process of DHS projects and to analyze the economic feasibility of DHS for a given district, community or city - either by focusing on the DHS itself, or by also considering the overall energy system of a district, which could not